Skip to Content

 In short: How is Speakeasy different?

-Speakeasy is OpenAPI-native; Stainless is OpenAPI-compatible.
-Stainless is built on a custom DSL known as the Stainless config .
-This approach requires your team to manage an additional config file.
-Speakeasy has no intermediary DSL.
-Your OpenAPI spec is the only source of truth for SDK generation.
+Speakeasy is OpenAPI-native; Stainless relies on a custom DSL known as the Stainless config .
+This DSL acts as an intermediary layer between your API spec and the generated SDKs.
+While Speakeasy also uses a config file (for feature flags), they aren’t a DSL.
+Your OpenAPI spec remains the primary source of truth for SDK generation.

 Being OpenAPI-native is beneficial for integration into an existing stack.
-Regardless of the API proxies, server-side code, or specific web framework that you’re using, you can plug in Speakeasy’s tools.
+Regardless of the API proxies, server-side code, or specific web framework that you’re using, you can plug in the Speakeasy tools.
 Stainless is doubling down on a vertically integrated approach by building a backend TypeScript framework which will become the foundation for their solution.
-Their product will work best when you buy the entire stack, Speakeasy will shine regardless of the other tools in your existing stack.
+Their product will work best when you buy the entire stack; Speakeasy will shine regardless of the other tools in your existing stack.

 Type-safe vs type-faith